SaraRose686/bible-quiz-app/README.md

-# Bible Quiz Web App
+# Bible Quest Web App

 How well do you know the Bible?
 Start your quest for Bible knowledge with this quiz web app.